rozek/banglejs-2-activities/README.md

 If you like it minimalistic, you may even make a clock just from these hands only.

 <br clear="left">

+The referenced source code considers the currently configured "theme" (and may therefore look different than shown in the screenshot on your watch depending on which theme you prefer).

 ### Widget Handling ###